 I've written a lot of recipes for egg casseroles.
-Between my recipes here and my casserole cookbook, I've beaten and baked eggs into dozens of permutations.
+Between my recipes here and in my casserole cookbook, I've beaten and baked eggs into dozens of permutations.
 There's good reason for this; egg casseroles are one of the easiest ways for me to make a week of breakfast in one big batch.
 But honestly, I've been getting a little tired of my egg routine.
 I needed something new, a fresh make-ahead breakfast with all the convenience of oven omelets.

-This past weekend, I found it.
 Meet the polenta breakfast bake — a no-stir, practically hands-off way to make a hearty breakfast that will last you all week.

 But stirring polenta, while not too great a chore, was still not how I wanted to spend a busy Sunday afternoon.
 I remembered that polenta can also be made in the oven — baked in an open dish and stirred just once or twice.
 Could it work for the recipe I had in mind?